 Excessive alcohol damages not only your liver, but also your kidneys, pancreas, heart, and your brain, which can seriously impair your intellectual abilities, if you have any.

-If you’re the type who binge-drink alcohol and then drive, I really hope that you end up in jail before you ruin someone else’s retirement plan.
+If you’re the type who binge-drinks alcohol and then drives, I really hope that you end up in jail before you ruin someone else’s retirement plan.

 4. Your waistline is the equator